 You should also be able to negotiate a selling price.
 If the home you’re interested in has several flaws, you may have more bargaining leverage.
 Work with an agent to make a smart offer and handle any counteroffers.
 Don’t be afraid to walk away if the seller isn’t willing to negotiate.

 Is A Fixer-Upper A Good Investment?

-Comparable homes in the neighborhood can help you come to a good purchase price for a fixer-upper.
-If you find that three-bedroom, two-bathroom homes in the neighborhood cost $400,000 on average and the fixer-upper you’re interested in needs $150,000 in work, a good price should be around $250,000.
+For example: If you find that three-bedroom, two-bathroom homes in the neighborhood cost $400,000 on average and the fixer-upper you’re interested in needs $150,000 in work, you’ll want the price to be around – ideally below – $250,000.